DPDK/dpdk/doc/guides/prog_guide/ip_fragment_reassembly_lib.rst

 The caller has an ability to explicitly specify which mempools should be used to allocate 'direct' and 'indirect' mbufs from.

-Note that configuration macro RTE_MBUF_SCATTER_GATHER has to be enabled to make fragmentation library build and work correctly.
 For more information about direct and indirect mbufs, refer to the *DPDK Programmers guide 7.7 Direct and Indirect Buffers.*

 Packet reassembly